PollyP/Notes-on-Penetration-Testing-A-Hands-On-Guide-to-Hacking/README.md

-# 2018 Notes to "Penetration Testing: A Hands-On Guide to Hacking"

 I recently worked my way through Georgia Weidman's excellent book “Penetration Testing: A Hands-On Guide to Hacking.”
 This is the third introductory pentesting book I've read, and it's by far the best: it lays out wonderfully clear explanations about what's going on, and reinforces the material with terrific hands-on exercises.
 This book has motivated me to keep building and improving on my skills.
 Aspiring pentesters, this is your book.